openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

 separateConference\(callId: number\): Promise<void\>

-Separates a conference call.
+Separates calls from a conference call.
 This API uses a promise to return the result.

-This is a system API.
+**System API**: This is a system API.

 **System capability**: SystemCapability.Telephony.CallManager